Fuller Albright: Early life

 Albright was born on January 12, 1900, in Buffalo, New York.
 He was the third child of John J. Albright, a prominent businessman and philanthropist who constructed the Albright Art Gallery in Buffalo, and Susan Fuller, a Smith College graduate who was Albright's second wife.
-John J. Albright had three children from his first marriage and six from his marriage to Fuller.
+Albright had three children from his first marriage and six from his marriage to Fuller.
 His maternal grandparents were Eben and Nancy Fuller, of Lancaster, Massachusetts.
 His paternal grandparents were Joseph Jacob and Elizabeth S. Albright, both from Pennsylvania.

 The family was descended from Andrew Albright, a gunsmith who supplied arms to the troops of the Continental Army during the Revolutionary War, who had come to America in 1750.
 Joseph was a coal agent for Delaware and Hudson Canal Company and the Delaware, Lackawanna and Western Railroad and eventually, President of the First National Bank.

 Education

-Albright entered Harvard College at the age of seventeen.
-After graduating cum laude three years later he entered Harvard Medical School in the Fall of 1920.
+Albright entered Harvard College at age of seventeen.
+After graduating cum laude three years later, he entered Harvard Medical School in the fall of 1920.
 While he initially took an interest in obstetrics and orthopedic surgery, the discovery of insulin attracted him to internal medicine, specifically the study of metabolism.
 After his internship at Massachusetts General Hospital he embarked on a one-year programme of research with Joseph Charles Aub, mainly into calcium metabolism and lead poisoning.

-He was subsequently assistant resident to Dr. Warfield Longcope at the Johns Hopkins Hospital and School of Medicine in Baltimore, where he performed numerous experiments (often without realizing their significance) together with his friend John Eager Howard.
-Finally, he spent a year in Vienna with pathologist Prof. Jakob Erdheim.
+He was subsequently assistant resident to Warfield Longcope at Johns Hopkins Hospital and Johns Hopkins School of Medicine in Baltimore, where he performed numerous experiments often without realizing their significance together with his friend John Eager Howard.
+He then spent a year in Vienna with pathologist Jakob Erdheim.

 Career

 In the early 1930s he returned to Boston, where he became a member of the staff of Massachusetts General Hospital (MGH).
 At MGH, he rapidly developed an endocrinology research group.
 In 1939, he began a longtime research collaboration with Anne Pappenheimer Forbes.

 Albright is credited with numerous discoveries in medicine.
-He described polyostotic fibrous dysplasia (a version of this disease with an endocrine component was later eponymically called McCune-Albright syndrome), the clinical and pathological features and different types of hyperparathyroidism (excessive production of parathyroid hormone by the parathyroid glands), the mechanism of Cushing's syndrome, and renal tubular acidosis (inability of the kidneys to regulate the acid-base balance in the body), and recognized the importance of menopause on osteoporosis.
+He described polyostotic fibrous dysplasia (a version of this disease with an endocrine component was later eponymically called McCune–Albright syndrome), the clinical and pathological features and different types of hyperparathyroidism (excessive production of parathyroid hormone by the parathyroid glands), the mechanism of Cushing's syndrome, and renal tubular acidosis (inability of the kidneys to regulate the acid-base balance in the body), and recognized the importance of menopause on osteoporosis.
 He also delineated forms of congenital adrenal hyperplasia.
 Known for Lightwood–Albright syndrome, a neonatal form of renal tubular acidosis.